Questions & Answers

 Q. What if the street tree roots are lifting up the sidewalk?

 Property owners are responsible for the maintenance of sidewalks adjacent to their property.
-However, with proper notice (3-5 working days) the Parks & Recreation Dept. will grind street tree roots found under the sidewalk AFTER the slab/s have been removed by the owner.
+However, with proper notice (3-5 working days) the Parks & Recreation Dept. will evaluate the tree and roots and provide options to the home owner.

 Q. What is the Comprehensive Tree Maintenance Program?

-The Parks and Recreation Department's Comprehensive Tree Maintenance Program calls for each street tree in the city to be pruned according to a structured plan based on the condition of the trees in each neighborhood.
+The Parks and Recreation Department's Comprehensive Tree Maintenance Program calls for each street tree in the city to be pruned according to a structured plan.
+The plan is based on the condition of the trees.
 A computerized inventory provides a record of each city tree, its location, value and condition.
-This inventory helps determine which neighborhoods are in the most need of pruning.
-In order to stay on schedule and avoid excess expenditure, the city does not respond to routine individual citizen requests for tree pruning and other services.
+This inventory helps determine which areas are in the most need of pruning.
+In order to stay on schedule and avoid excess expenditure, the city does not respond to routine individual citizen requests for tree pruning and other services unless it is an emergency.
+Please refer to the Current pruning locations/maps located in the street tree tab of this website.

 Q. What if a street tree limb or tree is down?